aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.md

         migration is stopped.
     -   Do not manually change the replication settings of the source database.
-    -   Avoid making network or configuration changes that could disrupt the ongoing connection between the source and target databases, such as modifying firewall rules or altering trusted sources.
+    -   Avoid making network or configuration changes that can disrupt the ongoing connection between the source and target databases, such as modifying firewall rules or altering trusted sources.
     :::